 The current regulatory regime of the Basle Accord imposes the same risk-based capital charge on differently rated loans.
 Such a broad treatment of credit risk has led to a problematic outcome.
 Under the current regulatory framework the prime objective is to shed high quality but low yielding loan claims (for whom opportunity cost of regulatory capital is higher than with higher yielding assets) in order to reduce the banks capital requirements.
-Since it is less efficient for banks to retain highly rated loans on the loan book due to their tight spreads relative to the regulatory capital charge (unlike high-risk loans with a margin closer to the same capital charge), most balance sheet CLO transactions are collateralised by investment grade loans in the reference portfolio.
-The result would appear to be a continuous drain of high-quality loans from the loan book, which increases the probability of bank insolvency.
+Since it is less efficient for banks to retain highly rated loans on the loan book due to their tight spreads relative to the regulatory capital charge (unlike high-risk loans with a margin closer to the same capital charge), most balance sheet CLO transactions are collateralised by investment grade loans in the reference portfolio.19 The result would appear to be a continuous drain of high-quality loans from the loan book, which increases the probability of bank insolvency.

 The new proposals for the revision of the Basle Accord remedy this shortcoming through the implementation of discriminatory risk-weightings across rating categories.
 Under theses approaches risk weights will be more closely related to loan grades in the loan book.
 If the broad-brushed regulatory treatment of loans disappears, banks will increasingly resort to non-investment loan assets to support their CLO transaction and by doing so, they will put a premium on an adequate allocation of as credit cover (such as credit enhancement) for first losses arising from the transaction.
-Consequently, the incentive to securitise non-investment grade loans adds topical significance to the issue of credit enhancement, as the differences between collateral (reference portfolio) quality and desired structured rating is expected to widen in the future.
+Consequently, the incentive to securitise non-investment grade loans adds topical significance to the issue of credit enhancement20, as the differences between collateral (reference portfolio) quality and desired structured rating is expected to widen in the future.
 The Basle Committee on Banking Supervision (2002) defines credit enhancement as a contractual arrangement in which the bank retains or assumes a securitisation exposure and, in substance, provides some degree of added protection to other parties to the transaction.
 Credit enhancements may take various forms [...]."

 However, the example of credit enhancement as credit risk coverage illustrates that loan securitisation does not cast banks free from what is generally considered their traditional function in financial intermediation, namely to measure, assume and manage credit risk.
-Even though the improvement of
+Even though the improvement of internal credit risk management is a frequently cited advantage of CLOs, by common consent, securitisation can potentially carry as much or more credit risk exposure as traditional lending, if banks pursue the mitigation of loan portfolio risk in an unbalanced and single-sided fashion without consideration of concentrated credit risk and systemic risk of asset correlation.
+For all practical purposes, perennial credit risk does not suggest that the administration of a securitisation transaction does not qualify as a remedy for

-As the degree of collateral retention in the form of credit enhancement is determined by the difference of the pool quality and the desired rating of the securitisation transaction, most balance sheet CLOs have been collateralised by investment grade loans.
+19 As the degree of collateral retention in the form of credit enhancement is determined by the difference of the pool quality and the desired rating of the securitisation transaction, most balance sheet CLOs have been collateralised by investment grade loans.

-&lt;sup>18 Depending upon the nature of a transaction and its underlying asset class, the asset pool may need to be supported by one or more types of credit and/or liquidity support ("credit enhancement" and "liquidity enhancement") in order to attain the desired credit risk profile for the debt securities being issued.
+20 Depending upon the nature of a transaction and its underlying asset class, the asset pool may need to be supported by one or more types of credit and/or liquidity support ("credit enhancement" and "liquidity enhancement") in order to attain the desired credit risk profile for the debt securities being issued.
 Such enhancements are commonly derived from internal sources, i.e. they may be generated from the assets themselves, or are supplied by a third party.